Many smokers depend on nicotine to boost mood and improve memory and concentration. Smoking also produces as sense of

-Quitting smoking and other tobacco products before surgery can make the results of your hip surgery turn out better.
+Quitting smoking and other tobacco products before surgery can help your recover and outcome after surgery.

 When used over a long period, tobacco and related chemicals such as tar and nicotine can increase your risk of numerous health problems, including heart and blood vessel problems, such as:

 It can increase your risk for lung problems, such as emphysema and chronic bronchitis or asthma that is harder to control.

 Some smokers will switch to smokeless tobacco instead of quitting tobacco completely.
 However, they still carry a number of health risks:

 After hip replacement surgery, there is an increased chance of blood clots forming in the legs.
 These clots may travel to the lungs.
 Smoking increases the chance of these clots forming.

 Smoking decreases the amount of oxygen that reaches the cells in your surgical wound.
 As a result, your wound may heal more slowly and is more likely to become infected.

 All smokers carry an increased risk for heart and lung problems.
 Even when your hip replacement surgery goes smoothly, it places more demand on your body, heart, and lungs.

 Most doctors will tell you to stop using cigarettes and tobacco at least 4 weeks before your surgery.
 Stretching the time between quitting smoking and your surgery out to at least 10 weeks can decrease your risk of problems even more.
 Like any addiction, quitting tobacco is difficult, especially if you are acting alone.
 But there are many ways to quit smoking and many resources to help you.

 Using nicotine gum around the time of surgery is not encouraged.
 The nicotine will still interfere with healing of your surgical wound and have the same effect on your general health as using cigarettes and tobacco.

 Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
 Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
 Health Solutions, Ebix, Inc.